Propane24/CN-SDN/README.md

 ### Implementation Details
 - Packet inspection using IPv4 headers
 - Matching based on source and destination IP
-- Drop rule implemented by ignoring packet (no action)
+- Drop rule implemented using flow rules (no action)
-- Allowed traffic is forwarded (flooded)
+- Allowed traffic is forwarded using flooding

 ---